OpenTermsArchive/contrib-versions/Dropbox/Privacy Policy.md

 Dropbox Privacy Policy

-Last Modified: February 14, 2012
+Last Modified: October 15, 2012

 This Privacy Policy provides our policies and procedures for collecting, using, and disclosing your information.
 Users can access the Dropbox service (the “**Service**”) through our website www.dropbox.com, applications on Devices, through APIs, and through third-parties.
 A “**Device**” is any computer used to access the Dropbox Service, including without limitation a desktop, laptop, mobile phone, tablet, or other consumer electronic device.
 This Privacy Policy governs your access of the Dropbox Service, regardless of how you access it, and by using our Services you consent to the collection, transfer, processing, storage, disclosure and other uses described in this Privacy Policy.
 All of the different forms of data, content, and information described below are collectively referred to as “information.”